pivotal-cf/docs-phd-ds/service_plans.md

                     </tbody>
                 </table>
             </li>
-            <li>Enter the following values to define your cluster instances:<table
+            <li>The Pivotal CF Administrator should ensure that the Pivotal HD Service does not oversubscribe the underlying vSphere resources.
+Enter the following values for the cluster defined in your service plan: <table
                     frame="void" rules="all">
                     <caption>Cluster Instances</caption>
                     <col